kasirgalabs/ERIC/README.md

 ## kasirga LLVM Based Compiler ##

-You can use clang-like compiler but if you compile a .c code as object code it will also run alp obfuscator and give encrypted or non-encrypted hex code.
+You can use kasirga as clang-like compiler.
+If you compile a .c code to object code and give `--alp="<your-alp-encryption options>"` flag it will also run alp obfuscator and give encrypted or non-encrypted hex code.

 **Example usages:**